 Hi!
 Welcome to my site.
 I have always been good at eating and drinking and loved to travel.
-During my years in the high yield bond business, I used every minute of my free time to climb mountains, bicycle through wine regions, mountain bike and ski.
+During my time in the high yield bond business, I used my free time to climb mountains, bicycle through wine regions, mountain bike and ski.
 The outdoors, including vineyards, is one of the places where I thrive.
-On 9/11, I was on a trek hiking back from K2 basecamp in China, near the Afghan border, in a Muslim area, with Uighurs as porters.
-I wrote a story called Save the Sheep, published in the premier issue of Graze Magazine , on thoughts of eating meat while on the trip.
+On 9/11, I was on a trek hiking back from K2 basecamp in northwestern China (Kashgar), near the Afghan border, in a Muslim area, with Uighurs as porters.
+I wrote a story called Save the Sheep, published in the premier issue of Graze Magazine , on thoughts of eating meat while on the trek.
 I worked tirelessly in sales and events for Edible Chicago magazine as an “on the ground networker” for local food and the chefs that support the farmers markets.
 I have written for the Huffpost blog on food issues, blogged for the locavore site the Local Beet .
 Red Meat Market published my profiles on rock star butchers.
 I have written for a travel site, In The Know Traveler.
-Jancis Robinson featured my submission in her writing contestlast summer of 2018.
+Jancis Robinson featured my submission in her 2018 writing contest.

-Being an English major at Dartmouth College (studied in the Loire), and receiving my MBA from the Stern School at NYU (semester abroad in Niigata Japan), I became an information nerd.
-Years after schooling, post financial jobs, I studied for and passed the Certified Specialist of Wine Exam.
-Then I began the path of the WSET courses, passing WSET 1,2, 3, now the Diploma of which I am halfway through.
-I completed the French Wine Scholar and their Burgundy Master Level and Alsace Master Level programs and traveled to Burgundy and Alsace on their study trips.
-I completed the Italian Wine Specialist Course given by the North American Sommelier Association .
-I launched this site, Travel By The Glass, because I love travel and I love wine and I love words.
-The wine in my glass captures the essence of a place.
+An English major at Dartmouth College (studied in the Loire), MBA from the Stern School at NYU (semester abroad in Niigata Japan), I have always been an information nerd.
+Post financial jobs, I studied for and passed the Certified Specialist of Wine Exam.
+Then I began the path of the WSET courses, passing WSET 1,2, 3, now the Diploma of which I am halfway through, French Wine Scholar and their Burgundy Master Level and Alsace Master Level programs (traveled to Burgundy and Alsace on their study trips), Italian Wine Specialist Course .
+I launched this site, Travel By The Glass, because I love travel, wine, words.
+I truly believe if chosen carefully the wine in my glass captures the essence of a place.
 Currently, I work in a very large Italian wine department in Chicago.
 I hope you enjoy these stories about beautiful wines, places and food and the people behind the vines.
 Cheers!!!